Abandoned & Little-Known Airfields:

 A 1983 street map (courtesy of Steven Boggess) depicted the Aircraft Radio Corporation Airport as having 2 runways.

-A twin-engine plane & a high-wing single-engine plane are visible in front of the hangar.
+A twin-engine & single-engine Cessna are visible in front of the hangar.

 According to Wikipedia, “In 1981, the ARC had an employee flying club at the company's private airfield adjacent to the factory.”